tjhenry/packetVis/protocol.md

 Schema 1
 =========
 * One way transmission
-* No error checking, parity, or erasure handling
+* No FEC, error checking, parity, or erasure handling

 Physical Layer
 --------------